rakeshbhati-dev/RoleManage/README.md

 - Protected routes using middleware
 - Password hashing with bcrypt
 - RESTful API endpoints for authentication
 - Error handling and validation

-## Work in Progress
-- Frontend: login functionality implemented; dashboard and CRUD features are pending
-- Future updates can include full CRUD operations, improved UI/UX, and role-based access
+- Create roles and assign module-level permissions (Read, Create, Update, Delete).
+- Role-specific dashboard showing only authorized modules.

 ## How to Run

 ### 1. Clone the Repository